Leter du etter norsk innhold? Prøv vårt norske søk

 Background

-The Norwegian Food Safety Authority has received an application for approval of the product Anso-Mite Plus.
-The product consists of the active organism A. andersoni and the feed organisms Carpoglyphus lactis and L. destructor.
+Anso-Mite Plus consists of the biological control agent Amblyseius andersoni and the feed organisms Carpoglyphus lactis and Lepidoglyphus destructor.
 Amblyseius andersoni and C. lactis have previously been assessed by VKM.
+VKM has now assessed the environmental and health risks of L. destructor.

-The risk assessment will be approved by the Panel on Plant Health and is scheduled to be published in June 2025.
+The risk assessment is approved by VKM's Panel on Plant Health.

 Contact